A Brief History of View-Master

 It is by far the most popular place for collectors to add to their collections.
 Ebay generally has dozens of pages of search results offering everything from single reels to large lots, from the common to the completely obscure–even personal reels created by amateur stereo photographers during the product’s heyday.
 Generally considered the only place to find educational reels produced for the military or medical schools, as well as other older and hard-to-find reels.

-Inspired by the Ultimate Reel List, I created a spreadsheet to track my own collection.
+Adapted from the Ultimate Reel List, I created a spreadsheet to track my own collection.
 You can save a copy and track yours, too.
 I update it regularly with new discoveries, new variants price notes, and other tidbits.